colejarczyk/doc/userguide/earning_rules/creation/custom.rst

  - You can limit how many times customer could be rewarded for the same action with the specified period of time.
 Mark **Usage limit active** checkbox to limit repeatability.
 Leave it blank to reward customer for this rule without limits.
  - **Period** field is visible and required if *Usage limit active* is marked.

    It defines period of time within customer can be rewarded for this rule.
-Options include:
+Option include:
     - 1 day
     - 1 week
     - 1 month
-    - 3 months
-    - 6 months
-    - 1 year
-    - Forever
  - **Limit** field is visible and required if *Usage limit active* is marked.

    Provided number defines how many times customer could be rewarded for this rule in specified period of time.